You will need roughly 6 minutes to read this article.

 Pro is a good place to start if:

-If you want to add a badge showing your last builds status to your ReadMe, you can find the code in the Notification settings of your project.
+If you want to add a badge to your README showing your last build’s status, you can find the code under Project Settings > General.

-The raw URL for the image looks like the this:
+The raw URL for the image looks like this:

-Git identifies people by your e-mail and Codeship uses your Gravatar settings for your profile picture.
-If you have not set up Gravatar yet and want to change the avatar shown on Codeship and in your commit messages, please head over to Gravatar.com and setup an avatar for both the email address you configured in your Codeship Account Settings as well as for any email addresses you use in your git configuration.
+Git identifies people by your e-mail and CodeShip uses your Gravatar settings for your profile picture.
+If you have not set up Gravatar yet and want to change the avatar shown on CodeShip and in your commit messages, please head over to Gravatar.com and setup an avatar for both the email address you configured in your account settings as well as for any email addresses you use in your git configuration.

-You can check the latter via running the following command in your local git checkout.
+You can check the latter by running the following command on your local git repository:

 # global configuration git config --global --get user.email # project specific (local) configuration git config --get user.email

-Note that different projects can have different email addresses configured and that your VCS can have other email addresses configured for the actions you take via their interfaces.
+Note that different projects can have different email addresses configured and that your SCM can have other email addresses configured for the actions you take via their interfaces.